-Mary Portas London, UK
+Mary Portas Keynote Speaker

-Mary Portas is the UK’s leading authority on retail and brand communication.
 She is credited with turning Harvey Nichols into a modern fashion brand in the ’90s.
 She became a member of the company’s board at the age of 30.
-Since 1997 she has been running Yellowdoor, a brand agency.
-She has also worked for leading UK retailers such as John Lewis, Harrods and TopShop.
+She previously worked with John Lewis and Topshop.

 Inspired by her weekly ‘Shop!’ column in the Telegraph Magazine, Mary’s television career began in 2007 when her efforts to rescue failing independent boutiques were documented in the BBC2 series ‘Mary Queen of Shops’.
 The show was nominated for two Royal Television Society Awards and a BAFTA.
 Her show ‘Secret Shopper’ ran for three seasons and is now a firm favourite on Netflix.

 In 2011 Mary was commissioned by Prime Minister David Cameron to lead an independent review into the Future of the High Street.
 She delivered the report in outlining 28 recommendations for rescuing the nation’s failing high streets.

 Mary is a household name in the UK and Ireland due to her career as TV presenter.
 Her first book, “Windows: The Art of Retail Display” (1999), was published in five languages.
 She also writes a weekly column for the Daily Telegraph magazine.
 She published ‘Work Like a Woman’ in 2019 and published ‘Rebuild-how to thrive in the new Kindness economy’ in 2021.